Written by Chris Zdorovtsov, former SDSU Extension Community Vitality Field Specialist.

 Fairacre Farm in Iroquois, SD currently grows produce year round in their high tunnel.
 Huron Public School has been purchasing produce from them for the Fresh Fruit and Vegetable Program for the last 3 years.

-Chris Zdorovtsov, former Community Development Field Specialist, SDSU Extension
+Chris Zdorovtsov, former Community Vitality Field Specialist, SDSU Extension

 Chris presented the basics on the CSA model and what your product subscription program could look like?
 She discussed CSA models, share contents and packaging, pricing, producer & consumer benefits & concerns, and marketing of CSAs.

 Jeff & Jolene Stewart, Stewart’s Aronia Acres